deephaven/barrage/docs/rpc-interface.md

   /// The bitset of columns to request.
 If not provided then all columns are requested.
   columns: [byte];

-  /// This is an encoded and compressed Index of rows in position-space to subscribe to.
+  /// This is an encoded and compressed RowSet in position-space to subscribe to.
 If not provided then the entire
   /// table is requested.
   viewport: [byte];